osmandapp/web/main/docs/user/navigation/auto-car.md

 First, you need to select and configure the profile to be used when connecting to Android Auto.
 You can read how to configure a profile in the article [Profiles (Settings)](../personal/profiles).
 -->

-:::caution
+:::note
 Now, Android Auto uses the first [OsmAnd profile](../personal/profiles) on the Profile list for navigation.
 Please, set your prefered Profile at the first place ("Browse map" Profile is not readed by Android Auto):
-_OsmAnd menu → Settings → App Profiles → Edit profile list → move your profile on the top or after "Browse map" profile_
+*OsmAnd menu → Settings → App Profiles → Edit profile list → move your profile on the top or after "Browse map" profile*
 :::

 For OsmAnd to work, you need to connect your Android device to the vehicle's multimedia system.
 - Not all vehicles support device connection capability.
 Check the [list for Android Auto](https://www.android.com/auto/compatibility/).